JamieKook/Numbers/README.md

 *   Bootstraps 4 is utilized for the styling and for media responsiveness as well as creating the modals.
 *   jQuery selects and mainpulates the DOM.
 *   Animate.css is responsible for the animation of the counting stars when they disappear from the screen.
+* Local storage stores form input
+* Giphy's API is called using AJAX and supplies a customized gif

 ## Meta